 - revenue from sale of goods is recognised when the council transfers the significant risks and rewards of ownership to the purchaser and when it is probable that the economic benefits associated with the transaction will flow to the council; - revenue from the provision of services is recognised when the council can measure reliably the percentage of completion of the transaction and when it is probable that the economic benefits associated with the transaction will flow to the council; - expenses in relation to services received are recorded as expenditure when the services are received, rather than when payment is made; - supplies are recorded as expenditure when they are consumed.
-Where there is a gap between the date supplies are received and their consumption their value is carried as inventories on the Balance Sheet; - interest payable on borrowings and receivable on investments is accounted for on the basis of the effective interest rate for the relevant financial instrument, rather than on cash flows fixed or determined by the contract; and - where income and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
-Where there is evidence that debts are unlikely to be settled, the balance of debtors is written down and charged to revenue for the income that might not be collected.
+Where there is a gap between the date supplies are received and their consumption their value is carried as inventories on the Balance Sheet: - interest payable on borrowings and receivable on investments is accounted for on the basis of the effective interest rate for the relevant financial instrument, rather than on cash flows fixed or determined by the contract; - where income and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
+Where there is evidence that debts are unlikely to be settled, the balance of debtors is written down and charged to revenue for the income that might not be collected; and - Revenue from contracts with service recipients, whether for services or the provision of goods, is recognised when (or as) the goods or services are transferred to the service recipient in accordance with the performance obligations in the contract.